Community Outreach

 Length of Match

 The recommended time period that a mentor meets with the student is once a week a 3 to 5 visits per month for the entire school year.
 It is very important that the visits be consistent.
 The mentor and school usually decide the day of the visits.
+As a mentor, you are among many special volunteers who are committed to sharing ideas and wisdom to encourage a student toward a more positive direction in his or her life.

 Becoming a Mentor